aryamaanbose/Benchmarking_ST_Deconvolution/README.md

 3. **Simulated Data Analysis**
    - Simulation is performed using `scDesign3` to estimate cell type-specific distributions from reference scRNA data.
 In our case, we have defined the feature set in `preprocess_scRNA` and then scaled the sampled counts from these distributions with a predefined proportions matrix (emulating spatial autocorrelation) to simulate synthetic ST data.
    - `STEP1.R`: For defining proportions.
 Calculate `calculate_optimal_radius()` using an input as the number of neighbors, followed by `compute_proportions6()` where the user can define parameters `specified_dominant_proportions`, `neighbourhood_radius` (radius where nearby spots influence each other), `sc` (random noise, subtract `+sc`, `-sc` from the defined dominant cell type proportions), and `pn` (`pn%` of spots will be shuffled for their dominant cell type annotation).
-   - `STEP2.R`: Estimate cell type-specific parameters and simulate synthetic scRNA counts data using `scDesign3`.
+   - `STEP2.R`: Estimate cell type-specific parameters and simulate synthetic scRNA counts data using scDesign3 framework.
    - `STEP3.R`: Simulate synthetic data from the results of `STEP1` and `STEP2`.
    - `STEP4.R`: Perform deconvolution on simulated data with `MuSiC`, `CARD`, `RCTD`, and `CibersortX`.
    - For BLADE, analysis has to be run in `ST_Python`, using `runBLADE.py`.